 Welcome to the temple beautiful!

 A temenos is a holy sanctuary.
 Delphi was known as one just like the temples in Egypt before it.
 The word derives from the Greek verb témnō meaning “to cut”.
-While these holy precincts were “cut off” from common use there is in fact an esoteric meaning—the holy ratio of √2 comes from the way nested squares “cut” each other at their midpoints:
+While these holy precincts were “cut off” from common usage there was in fact an esoteric meaning—the holy ratio of √2 comes from the way nested squares “cut” each other at their midpoints and hint at consciousness itself:

 The psychiatrist Carl Jung realised that a “magic circle” and a “holy square” were simply different expressions of the same waveform.
 He described it as a symmetrical rose garden with a fountain in the middle.
 This “squared circle” was a place where sacred themes could be brought into the light of consciousness.
 Within this magic point the initiate could meet their own shadow, the animus/anima and finally the Self—names that Jung gave to the immortal, androgynous archetypes that nurture human civilisation: